 - When will I receive my line of credit?
 Make sure the lender you choose can provide your funds when you need them.
 Otherwise, you’ll be wasting lots of time, resources and money.

 - How much will it cost me?
 Aside from the interest rate, check to see what fees you’ll be charged, including one-off fees such as application and establishment fees.
 The lender may also charge ongoing fees.

 - How much will my repayments be?
 Your monthly repayments aren’t fixed and will depend on how much you would like to pay down.
 As long as you pay interest and other fees for the month, lenders usually provide great flexibility on how much of the balance you want to pay back.
 Your lender may set a monthly minimum that you’re required to pay back each month.

-- Requesting an unnecessarily big limit.
-Think twice before requesting a credit limit of more than you actually need.
-By doing this, you can find yourself quickly getting into too much debt and you can put your business in financial distress.
+- Requesting more than you need.
+Think twice before requesting a credit limit more than what your business actually needs.
+By doing this, you may find yourself taking on too much debt that could put your business in financial distress.